adelbs/ca-tools/README.md

 - Generate Rest Virtual Services (smarter alternative to traditional mocks)
 - Generate Test Data (Data generated into databases, plain files or inside the Virtual Services)
 - Everything integrated with your unit tests
+- It is possible to evaluate TDM expressions
 - PS.: The TDM lib is under construction